Joint Binary-Continuous Fractional Programming: Solution Methods and Applications: Introduction

-where $\by$ are binary and $\bx$ are continuous variables, $\cY \subset \{0,1\}^m$ is the feasible set of $\by$ and $\cX \subset \bigotimes_{i\in [m]} [l_i,u_i]$ is the feasible set of $\bx$, $g^t_i(x),h^t_i(x)$ are univariate functions, i.e., $g^t_i(x),h^t_i(x) : \bbR\rightarrow \bbR$, $\forall t\in [T],i\in [m]$, noting that $g^t_i(x),h^t_i(x)$, $t\in [T], i\in [m]$, are univariate functions and are not necessarily convex (or concave), and $\bA \bx +\bB\by \leq \bD$ are some linear constraints on $\bx,\by$.
+where $\bA\by + \bB\bx \leq \bC$ are some linear constraints on $\bx, \by$.
 Such a sum-of-ratios problem arises from the use of discrete choice models \citep{McFa81,Trai03} to predict customer/adversary's behavior in decision-making and is known to be highly non-convex and challenging to solve, even when the binary variables $\by$ are fixed \citep{li2019product,duong2022joint}.
 As far as we know, this is a first attempt to solve the aforementioned non-convex problems to near global optimality.
-The problem formulation above has several applications in revenue management, facility location and security games, as described below.
+The problem formulation above has several important applications in \textit{revenue management and facility location,} as described below.